Resetting the Optimizer in Deep RL: An Empirical Study: Conclusion

 \section{Conclusion}

-In this paper we argued that value-function optimization could best be thought of as solving for a sequence of optimization problems where the loss function can change per iteration.
-We questioned the standard practice of using modern optimization algorithms for solving this sequence of problems while being agnostic to changes in the loss function.
-We showed that this can result into a contamination effect, which is easily and cheaply hedged against by resetting the internal parameters of the optimization algorithm.
+In this paper, we argued that value-function optimization could best be thought of as solving a sequence of optimization problems where the loss function changes per iteration.
+Having adopted this view, we argued that it is quite natural to reset the optimizer, which can combat the contamination effect plaguing deep RL in the absence of resetting.

-A more general conclusion of our work is that, to fruitfully apply optimization techniques to deep RL, it is imperative to have a deeper understanding of the internal process of these optimization algorithms.
-Simply applying optimization techniques to RL might not always be effective because these optimization techniques are often designed for different settings than RL, and are also expected to operate under different assumptions than ones that are typically made in RL.
+A more general conclusion of our work is that we must obtain a deeper understanding of the internal process of optimization algorithms in order to unleash their true power in the context of deep RL.
+Standard results from optimization in supervised learning may not always readily transfer to RL.
+It is important to keep in mind that these optimization techniques were often designed for setting that are meaningfully different than RL, and thus some of the pitfalls of RL training can plague them when applied without proper consideration.